-Wills and trusts are essential components to any comprehensive estate plan.
-When you hire the attorneys with the Estate Planning and Probate Group at Maya Murphy, we will assist you both in determining which types of trusts are necessary and beneficial to your estate and heirs, and in drafting those documents.
+Wills and trusts are essential components of any comprehensive estate plan.
+When you hire the attorneys with the Estate Planning and Probate Group at Maya Murphy, we will assist you both in determining which types of trusts are necessary and beneficial to your estate and heirs and in drafting those documents.

 What is a will?